Some Days Are Like That. Even In Australia

 I pray the highs outweigh our lows today.
 I pray he remembers that we painted each other’s faces, raced down the sidewalk, laughed at silly jokes, and had a puppet show.
 I pray he remembers I told him the story of Alexander and his day, and that some of them are like that, "even in Australia."

-The grace of God allows us to forgive ourselves for the patience lost and the tempers burst.
-I believe we are forgiven.
+The grace of God allows us to forgive ourselves for the lost patience and tempers.
 So I continue loving my strong-willed, sensitive child as God loves me.
 Lessons are difficult.
 People don’t always behave themselves.
 But, I am trying my best to fight my fears and failures and show love.

 So, this is me at the end of this day hoping it’s all enough.
 I prayed enough.
 I loved enough.
 I smiled at him enough.
 I listened enough.